 In October 2005, at the RSGB HF Convention, I sat the US license exams and passed the Extra paper.
 Initially, I was issued with a systematic callsign, but I have now obtained the Vanity callsign N4FON!

-Breaking News!
-November 2006: I have been invited to join the First Class CW Operator's Club, FOC, and have received the membership number 1874.
+In November 2006: I was invited to join the First Class CW Operator's Club, FOC, receiving the membership number 1874.

 Fast forward fourteen years and it is time for an update to my web site.
 A lot of water has flowed under the bridge in the meantime and lots and lot of people have downloaded my Morse trainer and used it to improve their Morse skills.
 The software has benefitted from their feedback, resulting in the creation of Version 10 which you can find here along with the video of the talk that I gave at the 2018 RSGB Convention about improving your Morse skills.

 All of the amateurs mentioned above are now Silent Key - most recently John, G3KND.